 While traditional real money online poker isn’t yet legal in Massachusetts, there are a few options for poker games online.
 The easiest option might be sweepstakes poker.
 This online social gaming option features a unique platform that’s legal to players in all US states (except Washington) and Canada (except Quebec).

 The biggest and most well known of these is Global Poker.
 Like many social poker platforms, players can use the free-to-play poker option to get started.
 Players can jump in ring games, sit & go’s, and tournaments using a free currency called Gold Coins (GC).

 You can win Gold Coins in your games, obviously, but if you want to add even more Gold Coins to your account you can buy them.
 Those who buy some Gold Coins earn bonus sweepstakes currency called Sweeps Coins (SC).

-Unlike Gold Coins, these Sweeps Coins can be redeemed for real cash prizes and gift cards.
+Unlike Gold Coins, these Sweeps Coins can be redeemed for cash prizes and gift cards.
 Buying Gold Coins and receiving those Sweeps Coins is a fast and easy process as is redeeming Sweeps Coins.

 Global offers a safe and secure online poker alternative.
 The social gaming aspects, unique avatars, and interesting game options make for some fun opportunities to hit the tables.
 Players will find Texas Hold’em, Omaha, and Crazy Pineapple action.
 That includes: